Gymnos-AI/Gymnos-Database/README.md

 logged in 'gymnos', credentials valid for 10.00 hours
 ```

-Ensure you are in the GymnosCamera directory and upload using devpi:
+Ensure you are in the root directory of this repository and upload using devpi:

 ```bash
 devpi upload